-Secondly, it saves a huge amount on your marketing budget.
+Secondly, retail technology saves a huge amount on your marketing budget.
 User-generated content is far more effective than advertising.
 You don’t need to pay tens of thousands of dollars to marketing agencies to run campaigns for you.
 Just focus on developing or bringing in innovative products.
-Finally, let the fire catches on its own.

-According to Moon Juice, when it comes to online sales, you really need to keep in mind 3 KPIs:
+According to Moon Juice, when it comes to online sales, you really need to keep in mind 3 KPIs for retail strategy:

 Anything you do that can help in these 3 areas to promote your social media retailing.

 Traffic is all about how you can bring new people onto the site.
 Hence you must work on SEO and various social media strategies to drive fresh people into the sales funnel.
 But you also need to monitor your conversion rate.
 So that people are not just visiting your site, they are buying too.

 Therefore, testing is necessary to optimize your campaigns.
 Moreover, get the most out of the budget spent.
 Every week or monthly, it is recommended to track those KPIs.
 Most importantly, watch the business to understand the relationship between strategies, actions, and results.
 Furthermore, tweaking it here and there to get the best out of your marketing efforts.